 2 You will need to use STATA SE as there are more than 2047 variables in the datasets.
-Suitable maxvar values are provided in "Readme 120.pdf" on the DVD.
+Suitable maxvar values are provided in "Readme 130.pdf" on the DVD.

-3 A trial copy of StatTransfer Version 12 can be downloaded from www.stattransfer.com or purchased online athttp://www.circlesys.com/downloads/ number of variables to be included in your transferred datasets due to the limitations on the number of variables imposed by some statistical packages.
+The data files can be transferred to other statistical packages using StatTransfer or any other data conversion package of your choice.3 You may need to restrict the number of variables to be included in your transferred datasets due to the limitations on the number of variables imposed by some statistical packages.